codingisacopingstrategy/phantom-layout/README.txt

 Quick & dirty example of using phantomjs to scrape webpages, change the layout, and print them to pdf’s.

+Usage, from the command line:

+    phantomjs render_courses_list.js

-Use something like pdftk to collate them together.
+Use something like pdftk to collate them together into one pdf:

-Usage: phantomjs rasterise.js
+    pdftk *.pdf cat output overzicht-ects-universiteit-leiden-eric-schrijver.pdf